junhoyeo/frogress/README.md

 Lots of existing line progress bar UIs do not support color gradients or rounded edges.

 Most implementations it wrong.
-The upper-right image is the **most common mistake with inconsistent behavior;** Gradients are shrunk with the progress width, border-radius is working strangely with small values.
+The upper-left image is the **most common mistake with inconsistent behavior;** Gradients are shrunk with the progress width, border-radius is working strangely with small values.

 ## 🌸 Styling
 TBD